basselsamo/bae-store/backlog.md

 #### Acceptance Criteria:

 - **Admin Dashboard:**
-  - Upon logging in, I have access to an admin dashboard where I can manage products.
+  - [x] Upon logging in, I have access to an admin dashboard where I can manage site.

 - **Add Product:**
   - From the admin dashboard, I have the option to add a new product by providing details such as name, description, price, size and release date.